 If the marketplace operates internationally, there’s a good chance that logistics companies and even insurers will change based on the geographies of both buyer and seller.
 Sometimes, a customer might not want to add ancillary products like insurance.

-Gig Economy platforms
+Gig economy platforms

-Pay the restaurant who prepares the meal.
+Pay the restaurant that prepares the meal.

 Credit the delivery driver with their fee.